knative/docs/docs/concepts/overview.md

 on Kubernetes clusters.

 Knative is implemented as a set of [controllers](https://kubernetes.io/docs/concepts/architecture/controller/) you install on your Kubernetes cluster.
-Knative registers its own API types to Kubernetes API, so working with it is not too different from working with Kubernetes itself.
+Knative registers its own API types to the Kubernetes API, so working with it is not too different from working with Kubernetes itself.

 Knative consists of two separate projects: